staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/admin-overview.md

 You must be a [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up, manage, and secure your Postman team.

-If you're setting up a new Postman team, check out Postman's [onboarding checklist](/docs/administration/onboarding-checklist/) to walk you through setting up your team for success.
+If you're setting up a new Postman team, you can check out Postman's [onboarding checklist](/docs/administration/onboarding-checklist/) to walk you through setting up your team.

 ## Contents